WANT TO TAKE YOUR SUMMER FRUIT CUP TO THE NEXT LEVEL? SUBSTITUTING LEMONADE FOR GINGER ALE IS A TOTAL GAME-CHANGER FOR THIS SUMMERTIME FAVOURITE.

 Scroll down for full recipe

-The summer cup, known in some quarters as the fruit cup or by brand names like Pimm's, is a rightful staple of midsummer get-togethers.
-Various blends and combinations of herbs, spices, botanicals and fruits are added to a base of gin to create a flavour-packed punch drink that is as reminiscent of sunny days as the smell of freshy cut grass or the sound of a barbecue sizzling.
-Here's our recipe for the very best summer cup.
+The Summer Cup – known in some quarters as the fruit cup or by brand names like Pimm's – is a rightful staple of midsummer get-togethers.
+It’s a flavour-packed punch drink that is as reminiscent of sunny days as the smell of freshly cut grass or the sound of a barbecue sizzling.
+But which blend is the best for your summer pitcher cocktails?

 Summer Cup Ingredients